rogerzhezhe1994/rogerzhezhe1994.github.io/_pages/about.md

   - /about.html
 ---

-I have been working as researcher/engineer in the field of hyper-scale cloud computing and networking infrastructures, with a focus to design and optimize data center networking performance.
+I have been working as researcher/engineer in the field of hyper-scale cloud networking infrastructures, with a focus to design and optimize data-center networking performance.
 Prior, I obtained Ph.D in Electrical Engineering from University of Southern California in 2022, advised by [Prof. Alan E. Willner](https://ee.usc.edu/~willner/).
 Before joining USC, I completed my B.Eng in Information Engineering from Zhejiang University in 2016.
-I have solid technical background in digital signal processing, signal and system, communications, and machine learning.
-Moreover, I have broad interest in AI/ML infrastructure, cloud computing, and computer networking.
+I have solid technical background in digital signal processing, photonics, signal & system, and communications & networking.
+Moreover, I have broad interest in AI infrastructure, cloud computing, and computer networking.

 Experience